bloominstituteoftechnology/webtesting-iv-challenge/api.md

-# AWESOME DOCUMENTATION AND TESTING FOR AN AMAZING API & SERVER
+# AWESOME DOCUMENTATION AND TESTING FOR AN AMAZING C.R.U.D.
+API & SERVER
 ## REST API v1 OVERVIEW
 > a simple RESTful API for a database with collections of your choosing.

+- C.R.U.D. = Create Read Update Destroy
-- REST = REpresentational State Transfer
+- RE.S.T.  = REpresentational State Transfer
 - A.P.I.   = Application Programming Interface

 1. Starting with the basic Food database example which Ben demonstrated in his [lecture](https://youtu.be/otSW2ZpBa2U).